SwalehaZarekari/MERN-Stack-Student-Teacher-App-final/README.md

 then type cd client and press enter  in client folder again  type npm i

-then in root file create .env file and write
+ After that in .env file
+ Add your port number
   PORT=""

   NODE_ENV=development

+ your mongodb conncetion url
  MONGO_URL=""

+ Write any String with number
  JWT_SECRET=""

-then in terminal in root folder enter:

-npm run dev
+ then in terminal in root folder type:  npm run dev

 And yup your client and server will start concurrently